sirenard/ecole/README.rst

 ⚠️ **Warning** ⚠️

-* This is a fork of the package `ecole <https://github.com/ds4dm/ecole>`_ .
-It is modified to be used by `ecole <https://github.com/sirenard/boundml>`_.
+This is a fork of the package `ecole <https://github.com/ds4dm/ecole>`_ .
+It is modified to be used by `boundml <https://github.com/sirenard/boundml>`_.
 Using it directly may lead to unexpected behaviors.

 .. image:: https://raw.githubusercontent.com/ds4dm/ecole/master/docs/_static/images/ecole-logo.svg